luxin-tian/museum/README.md

 Starting task (enter 'y' to confirm starting): y Starting...

-Chrome will be automatically running on your computer.
+Chrome/Firefox will be automatically running on your computer.

-Chrome is running in a headless mode.
+Chrome/Firefox is running in a headless mode.
 Sleep for 10s to avoid censorship.
 You have finished 20.0%.
 Sleep for 10s to avoid censorship.
 You have finished 40.0%.
 Sleep for 120s to avoid censorship.
 You have finished 60.0%.